rpalaciosg/github-slideshow/_posts/0000-01-02-rpalaciosg.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
+Ohh ya!
 Is this my second slide on github pages.
 Use the left arrow to go back!